dendronhq/dendron-site/vault/dendron.topic.workspace.md

     git commit -m "initial commit"
     ```
 2. Add a remote
-    - go to github, and [create a new workspace](https://github.com/new)
+    - go to GitHub, and [create a new workspace](https://github.com/new)
     - follow instructions to add an existing git repo to the repository

 ### Syncing your workspace with Git